LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/item-properties/basic.md

 You can set [vanilla enchants](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/enchantments/Enchantment.html) and custom enchants of other plugins (for example [EcoEnchants](https://www.spigotmc.org/resources/%E2%9A%A1-1-16-1-16-5-ecoenchants-%E2%9C%A8-220-custom-enchantments-%E2%9C%85-essentials-cmi-support.79573/), [GoldenEnchants](https://www.spigotmc.org/resources/goldenenchants-%E2%80%A2-more-vanilla-like-enchantments-1-14-1-16.61693/)...).\
 Supports also **namespaces** (if you are creating custom enchants using Namespaced keys)

+!! tip
+  Disable enchantment glint on enchanted items or enable it on non-enchanted items!
+  With come of 1.20.5 we have ability to set this trough [CUSTOM NBT](https://itemsadder.devs.beer/plugin-usage/adding-content/custom-item-nbt) with `minecraft:enchantment_glint_override` NBT component.
+  This component awaits true|false to enable|disable the glint.
+  For advanced tutorial refer to [CUSTOM NBT](https://itemsadder.devs.beer/plugin-usage/adding-content/custom-item-nbt) part of wiki.

 ## Attribute modifiers

 ```yaml